apostrophecms/apostrophe-palette/README.md

 #### `unit` (optional)
 A string that is appended after the value of the field is printed as a CSS rule.

+#### `valueTemplate` (optional)
+Instead of the property value being derived solely from the field value, a template can be passed where the `%VALUE%` get replaced with the field value.
+Useful for complex CSS values that aren't totally being controlled by palette, like `box-shadow`.

 #### `mediaQuery` (optional)
 A string used to wrap a rule in a CSS media query.
 The format is as follows `@media YOURMEDIAQUERY { YOURSELECTOR { YOURPROPERTY YOURUNIT; } }`